SQL-GATE/sqlgate-docs/docs/0206-export-import-data.md

 2. Right-click and select [Import Data].
 3. On **Data Import Wizard** window, check _Text File_ under File Type.
 And then, click [Next].
 4. On **Select the file to import** window, click [Browse] to select the file and click [Next].
 5. On **File Option Settings** window, set options and click [Next].
 Then, select one Separator.
-Contents in File Option Settings are as followed:
+Contents in File Option Settings are as followed.

 ![import data wizard fiile option](https://s3.ap-northeast-2.amazonaws.com/sqlgate-resource/captures/wizard/data-import-wizard-file-option-en.png)